Monday, June 11, 2018

-At the Senior Luncheon, Mr. Bryan Barbour (Social Studies Department Chair and Senior Advisor) took a moment to recognize Bill:
+At the Senior Luncheon, Mr. Brian Barbour (Social Studies Department Chair and Senior Advisor) took a moment to recognize Bill:

 Mr. Curl the English poet John Milton wrote, ‘I call therefore for a complete and generous education that which fits a man to perform justly, skillfully, and magnanimously all the offices both private and public.’

 For the past twenty years Mr. Curl has served this Academy in many capacities—as a teacher, mentor, and coach.
 The students whom you have taught have mastered the English language and prose.
 And since my first day on the campus in 2007 you have been a true colleague, mentor, and dear friend.